The people versus the King: Thailand's unprecedented revolt

 Later, Vajiralongkorn's convoy drove past protesters for the first time.
 Demonstrators chanted "release our friends" and held up the three finger salute from the Hunger Games movies -- a popular symbol of the protests.

 Deputy Police spokesman, Police Colonel Kissana Phathanacharoen, confirmed that demonstrators had been arrested for holding a protest without permission and detained for violating the "Public Assembly Act."
-The press release did not state how many were arrested.

 Protesters plan to gather at the monument and march to the Prime Minister's office on Wednesday and camp out there.
 If they go ahead they could face confrontation from pro-monarchy groups who have planned counter protests.